First Time Driver

 Click here to download the Class E License Handbook: Handbooks & Manuals

 If testing in office, please arrive by 2:30pm to allow time for test completion.
 The 50 question knowledge exam is administered on the computer.
-Audio and written testing options are available on request.
+Audio, written, and other testing options are available on request.
 If you require special accommodations, please contact our office for more information at 850-892-8121.

 The prepare for the Class E Knowledge Exam, the Florida Deparment of Highway and Safety offers a practice test: Practice Test